ac933/Alexander_Chan_BSE_Portfolio/index.md

 # Second Milestone

 My second milestone focused on proccessing the video frames to isolate the ball.
-Each pixel in the frame is represented as a combination of 3 numbers, each of them values for red, green, and blue(RGB).
+Every pixel in the frame is represented as a combination of 3 numbers, each of them values for red, green, and blue(RGB).
 Combinations of reds, greens and blues will make up any possible color.
 To isolate the red ball that I use, I wanted to first isolate the red colors in each frame.

 I converted the RGB system to a similar but different system called HSV, which stands for hue, saturation, and value.
 Just like with RGB, HSV will make up any possible color.
 I used HSV because it allowed me greater freedom to optimize the range of colors that I wanted to isolate.
 Additionally, if I wanted to use a different ball and isolate a different color, I would only have to adjust the hue value, whereas if I had used RGB I would have to adjust all there values.